LDdevs/PortfolioWebsite/README.txt

 Lisa Downie's Portfolio
-This is my personal portfolio website showcasing my work and experience as a [insert profession/field].
+This is my personal portfolio website showcasing my work and experience as a front-end-developer.
 The website is designed to give visitors a glimpse of my skills, accomplishments, and personality.
 Features
 * About me: A brief introduction to who I am, my experience, and my interests.
 * Portfolio: A collection of my projects with descriptions, images, and links to live demos or GitHub repositories.